bazelbuild/bazel/site/docs/remote-execution-caching-debug.md

    machine).

 4. Check the `INFO` line for cache hit rate.
-If you see no processes except `remote cache hit`, then your cache is being correctly populated and accessed.
+If you see no processes except `remote cache hit` and `internal`, then your cache is being correctly populated and accessed.
 In that case, skip to the next section.

 5. A likely source of discrepancy is something non-hermetic in the build causing